 Linguistic and Stylistic Consistency

-Schmidt’s work, alongside other scholarship, uses stylometrics — the statistical study of an author’s writing style.
+Schmidt’s work, alongside other scholarship, uses stylometrics, which is the statistical study of an author’s writing style.
 This analysis demonstrates that the TF’s vocabulary, syntax, and rhetorical devices are consistent with Josephus’s other works, including Antiquities of the Jews and The Jewish War.

 Reinterpreting Key Terms